Help! I Owe Between 50k and 100k in Taxes. What Should I Do?

 What Can the IRS Do When I Owe $51,000 to $100,000?

-If you owe more than $50,000, you may face all of the previously mentioned consequences, including penalties for late payment, increased interest, and tax liens on your home.
+If you owe more than $50,000, you may face all of the previously mentioned consequences, including penalties for late payment, loss of tax refunds, increased interest, and tax liens on your home.
 The IRS may also begin to cash in on those liens.
 This might include seizing your property or cars to pay off your debts and garnishing your wages.

 Wage Garnishment